adauffenberg/AssettoCorsaModManager/README.md

 # AssettoCorsaModManager

-Written in VB6, this WIP allows install, uninstall, and update capability for Race Departments Assetto Corsa mods.
+Assetto Corsa is a racing simulator, with a large mod base.
+Written in VB6, this WIP will allow install, uninstall, and update capability for Race Department Assetto Corsa mods through a basic windows exe.